Big and Tall Fit Guide

 We’re not just talking about color or pattern here.
 We’re talking about the fundamental building blocks of a great pair of shorts: the fit, the fabric, the pockets, and the length.
 Getting these details right ensures you get a pair of shorts that not only accommodates your size but also provides all-day comfort, moves with you, and holds up over time.
 Let’s break down what to look for.

-Regular vs. Relaxed Fit: What's the Difference?
+Regular vs. Relaxed Fit: Which Is for You?

 You’ll often see “regular” and “relaxed” fit options, and knowing the difference is key.
 A regular fit is cut closer to the body for a more tailored look.
 A relaxed fit, on the other hand, provides more room through the seat and thighs.
 For most big and tall guys, a relaxed fit is the way to go, as it prevents that tight, pulling feeling when you sit or move.
 It offers the freedom and comfort you need without looking baggy.
 This applies across all the common shorts styles, from classic chinos to casual athletic shorts.